mh182/comprehensive-rust/src/hello-world/small-example.md

 Key points:

-- Explain that all variables are statically typed.
-Try removing `i32` to trigger type inference.
-Try with `i8` instead and trigger a runtime integer overflow.

 - Change `let mut x` to `let x`, discuss the compiler error.

 - Show how `print!` gives a compilation error if the arguments don't match the